DonnyXN/DonnyXN/README.md

 ### Introducing Myself

-I'm Donny Nguyen and I'm currently a student at the University of Washington Bothell.
+I'm Donny Nguyen and I'm striving towards a career in Data Analytics!